ScarletCatalie/ScarletCatalie.github.io/drafts/2019-12-21-Games-wot-I-played-in-2019.md

 Splatoon filled the empty space in my heart once occupied by Jet Set Radio, an urban battleground driven by music and packed with fashion.
 It's a weird and wild world to exist in, and I've taken to just popping into empty maps to soak in the atmosphere.
 Splatoon's singleplayer campaigns don't quite carry that vibe, but they're wildly creative nonetheless.
 Agent 4's story is Super Mario Galaxy with guns.
 Octo Expansion is that, but...
 Portal?

 It's ignited a joy that would've had 18-year-old Tumblr Nat neck-deep in fandom.
 Bitter, tired 25-year-old Twitter Nat is just along for the ride.
-I'm furious at myself for not having picked it up earlier.
+Furious at herself for not having picked it up sooner.

 On that count, Splatoon 2 isn't alone.